Media and Entertainment Litigation

 - Responding to Retraction Demands

-Haynes Boone attorneys provide a one-of-a-kind, 360-degree approach to representing clients by not only providing pre-litigation counseling and defending them in the courtroom, but also by identifying, anticipating, and effectuating public policy changes that need to be made to better protect the industry and freedom of expression rights as a whole.
+Haynes Boone attorneys provide a unique 360-degree approach to representing clients by not only providing pre-litigation counseling and defending them in the courtroom, but also by identifying, anticipating, and effectuating public policy changes that need to be made to better protect the industry and freedom of expression rights as a whole.
 In doing so, the lawyers in our Media and Entertainment Practice Group have been instrumental in the passage and defense of historic First Amendment and Open Government legislation in Texas and beyond, including:

 - Texas’ Neutral Reportage privilege (eff.
 May 29, 2015)